ericholscher/sphinx-tutorial/part-2.rst

 Understand the code
 -------------------

-A lot of the magic that is happening in :ref:`importing-code` above is actually in the source code.
+A lot of the magic that is happening in `Importing Code`_ above is actually in the source code.

 Check out the code for ``crawler/main.py``: